fmbot-discord/docs/docs/commands/tracks.md

 ---

+### .friendwhoknowstrack (`.fwkt`, `.fwt`)

+Shows who from your friends listened to an track you're currently listening to or the one you're searching for.

+Parameters:

+* Track - A track you want to search for.
+You can either use the built-in last.fm search or seperate the artist and trackname yourself using a | as separator.

+!!! note "Examples"
+    `.fwt`

+    `.friendwhoknowstrack`

+    `.friendwhoknowstrack Hothouse Flowers Don't Go`

+    `.friendwhoknowstrack Natasha Bedingfield | Unwritten`

+---

 ### .globalwhoknowstrack (`.gwkt`, `.gwt`)

 Shows who in .fmbot listened to an track you're currently listening to or the one you're searching for.